 Employees need to know everything about your gift cards, including how you plan to advertise them.

 In many cases, your employees will be the most valuable marketing option you have in your arsenal, sharing the perks of your program to everyone they encounter.
-If you operate a restaurant, have your employees memorize a pitch to give when they greet a table or mention dessert before bringing the check.
+If you operate a restaurant, have your employees memorize a pitch to give when they mention dessert before bringing the bill—or advertise your gift cards with the bill as customers are paying.
 If you run a retail store, urge employees to mention gift cards before closing a sale.
 When advertising becomes part of your process, selling cards will become the new normal.

-Few businesses invest in a gift card program just for the sake of having one.
+You’re not investing in gift cards for your business just to have them around.
 To ensure optimal results, it’s important to set goals that you can use to track performance.
 For example:

 - How much revenue do you want to generate?